Redocly/redoc/README.md

 [**Redoc quickstart guide**](https://redocly.com/docs/redoc/quickstart/) and [**How to use the HTML element**](https://redocly.com/docs/redoc/deployment/html/).

 ## Redoc CLI
-For more information on Redoc's commmand-line interface, refer to [**Using the Redoc CLI**](https://redocly.com/docs/redoc/deployment/cli/).
+For more information on Redoc's command-line interface, refer to [**Using the Redoc CLI**](https://redocly.com/docs/redoc/deployment/cli/).